 The proposed amendments can improve the consideration of ecological constraints during the preparation of development and vegetation removal applications.
-This can lead to improved assessment of ecological constraints and ultimately deliver enhanced environmental outcomes.
+This can

 The proposed amendments can also streamline the assessment process by reducing the time taken to prepare and respond to requests for further information.
 The changes would result in clearer expectations of requirements prior to lodgement and shorter assessment timeframes once received.